The Ultimate Guide to Storytelling in Marketing & Business

 Interactive

 Storytelling isn’t just the story you tell — it’s how your audience responds and engages.
-Some kinds of storytelling require people to participate in the story, like the Netflix interactive show Kaleidoscope, where viewers customize the order they watch episodes.
+Some kinds of storytelling require people to participate in the story, like the Netflix interactive show Kaleidoscope, where viewers customize the order in which they watch episodes.

-But with most stories, the interaction comes from the relationship the audience builds with the storyteller.
-Your audience might be a fan group for the latest Harry Potter movie.
+However, with most stories, the interaction comes from the relationship the audience builds with the storyteller.
+Your audience might be Swifties or Disney adults.
 And your favorite storyteller could be a TikTok influencer.
+That feeling of connection and interaction is essential to storytelling.

 Imaginative